safe-global/safe-docs/safe-apps/get-started.md

 ### CORS

-We need to reach the `manifest.json` from our app.
+Safe needs to reach the `manifest.json` from the app.
 To allow this, it is required to enable *Cross Site Requests* by setting the *CORS* headers to the `manifest.json`.

 The required headers are: